Dre Greenlaw: 2020 season

-During the season-opening 24–20 loss to the Cardinals, Greenlaw recorded five tackles and a pass deflection.
-During a Week 6 24–16 victory over the Rams, he recorded a team-high eight tackles.
-In the next game against the New England Patriots, Greenlaw recorded six tackles and his first sack of the season on Cam Newton as the 49ers won on the road by a score of 33–6.
+During the season-opener against the Cardinals, Greenlaw had five tackles and a pass deflection in the 24–20 loss.
+During a Week 6 24–16 victory over the Rams on Sunday Night Football, he recorded a team-high eight tackles.
+In the next game against the New England Patriots, Greenlaw had six tackles and his first sack of the season on Cam Newton during the 33–6 road victory.

 During a Week 10 27–13 road loss to the Saints, Greenlaw recorded a team-high 11 tackles.
+During Week 14 against the Washington Football Team, he had a team-high seven tackles in the 23–15 loss.

 Greenlaw finished his second professional season with 86 tackles, a pass deflection, and a sack in 13 games and 11 starts.

 2021 season

-During the season-opening 41–33 road victory over the Detroit Lions, Greenlaw recorded six tackles and his first defensive touchdown on a pick six off of Jared Goff.
-Greenlaw was placed on injured reserve on September 18, 2021, after undergoing groin surgery.
+During the season-opening 41–33 road victory over the Detroit Lions, Greenlaw recorded six tackles, a pass deflection, and his first NFL touchdown on a pick-six off of Jared Goff.
+However, on September 18, 2021, Greenlaw was placed on injured reserve after undergoing groin surgery.
 He was activated on November 27.
-In the regular-season finale against the Rams, Greenlaw recorded a team-high 12 tackles in the 27–24 overtime road victory.
+In the regular-season finale against the Rams, Greenlaw had a team-high 12 tackles during the 27–24 overtime road victory.

 Greenlaw finished the 2021 season with 21 tackles, a pass deflection, and a pick-six in three games and two starts.
-The 49ers finished the season with a 10–7 record and earned the #7 seed in the playoffs.
-In the Wild Card Round against the Dallas Cowboys, Greenlaw recorded five tackles in the 23–17 road victory.
-In the Divisional Round against the Packers, he recorded six tackles and a fumble recovery in the narrow 13–10 road victory.
-During the NFC Championship against the Rams, Greenlaw recorded three tackles as the 49ers narrowly lost on the road by a score of 20–17.
+The 49ers finished third in the NFC West with a 10–7 record and qualified for the playoffs as the #6-seed.
+During the Wild Card Round against the Dallas Cowboys, Greenlaw had five tackles in the 23–17 road victory.
+In the Divisional Round against the Packers, he recorded six tackles and a fumble recovery during the 13–10 road victory.
+During the NFC Championship Game against the Rams, Greenlaw had three tackles in the 20–17 road loss.